konflux-ci/architecture/ADR/adr-0007-change-management.md

 Red Hat's ESS requirement SEC-CHG-REQ-1 (Change Management) states that "All applications/systems/platforms/services must follow Change Management process and procedures, as applicable / appropriate."
 Change management is important in order to ensure no unauthorized changes are made to systems or applications, in order to help prevent the purposeful or accidental introduction of security vulnerabilities and an increase in threat attack surface.

-Because App Studio is using a continuous delivery model, we need to ensure that we use lightweight change management processes when it's appropriate, and follow a more intensive change management process when needed.

-This change management process will go into effect when App Studio goes into a 24x7 support mode; this will likely correspond to its GA date.
+Because App Studio is using a continuous delivery model, we need to ensure that we use a lightweight change management process when it's appropriate, and follow a more intensive change management process when needed.
+The normal code review process is in effect already.
+The full change request process will be used once App Studio goes into a 24x7 support mode; this will likely correspond to its GA date.

 ## Decision